Poor anxiety. It gets such a bad rap. It is so misunderstood….so unappreciated.

 Anxiety’s sole purpose is to keep you safe and to keep you alive.
 It spends hours, months, days, years trying to keep you out of harm’s way.
 As long as it sees that you need help, it is right by your side.
 It is so loyal to you, that it keeps coming back no matter how hard you try to get rid of it.
 It never gives up on you and it never will give up on you until it believes it is no longer needed.

 Now, if anxiety really were a person, you might find all this pretty stalker-ish and have a restraining order or two in place.
 But you can trust that in reality, anxiety is not there to harm you in any way.
-Anxiety is a hero…an amazing hero trying desperately to save you….and every day, you treat it like it is the worst thing in the world.
+Anxiety is a hero…an amazing hero trying desperately to get your attention….to wake you up and make you slow down your life and start taking better care of yourself.
+Anxiety wants nothing more than to save you, despite the fact that every day, you treat it like it is the worst thing in the world.

-It is a terrible shame because anxiety never has and never will do anything to hurt you.
+It is a terrible shame your relationship with anxiety is so poor because anxiety never has and never will do anything to hurt you.

 (You probably don’t believe a word of that do you?)